QuantEcon/lecture-source-py/source/rst/hs_recursive_models.rst

    \hbox{ given}

-We now describe the problems faced by two types of firms called type I and type II
+We now describe the problems faced by two types of firms called type I and type II.

 Type I Firm
 -------------